kerensternbeck/via/README.md

-To run the app, navigate to the project's root folder.
+Navigate to the project's root folder.

 To install project dependencies:
-### npm install
+## npm install

 To run your app:
-### npm start.
+## npm start.

+The app will open in your browser.

-The dev server defaults to port 3000.
+Note: The dev server defaults to port 3000.